 “We are not a resource rich state like Scandinavia or Australia.
 Our country is small, with no natural resources.
 We survive because of our competitive edge.
 Minimum Wage will erode that competitiveness!
 We simply cannot afford to have minimum wage and still survive especially when our Southeast Asian neighbour China and India have so much workers who are willing to work for a cheaper rate.”

 The question is: Can a developed nation like Singapore with a much higher cost of living really compete with a developing country in terms of wages?
 For instance, the average monthly wages in Philippines and Vietnam is US$280 and US$145 respectively, do Singaporeans really want to compete with that given our high cost of living?

-Let’s be realistic.
-Singapore is both an expensive country to live and to do business in.
+The truth is – Singapore is both an expensive country to live and to do business in.
 If companies cannot even afford to pay $1000 a month to an employee, how do they expect the employees to survive?
-With Singapore being such an expensive country to live in, a company that is so stingy and unproductive and cannot afford to pay the minimum wage of $1000 a month should not operate within it.

 3) Having a Minimum Wage in Singapore discourages the poor from being productive